kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,2,opt,name=heartbeatTime"`

     // ExpectedFinishTime is the time at which the eviction process step is expected to end for the
-	// interceptor.
+	// responder.
 	// The time cannot be set to the past.
     // May be empty if no estimate can be made.
     // +optional
     ExpectedFinishTime *metav1.Time `json:"expectedFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedFinishTime"`

-	// StartTime tracks the time at which the Interceptor first started processing the eviction request.
+	// StartTime tracks the time at which the Responder first started processing the eviction request.
 	// It should be set to the present time (after taking time skew of up to 10 seconds into account).
 	// The initialization of this field must also set HeartbeatTime.
 	StartTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,4,opt,name=startTime"`

-    // CompletionTime tracks the time at which the Interceptor stopped processing the eviction request.
+    // CompletionTime tracks the time at which the Responder stopped processing the eviction request.
-	// Completion means that the interceptors has either fully or partially completed the
+	// Completion means that the responders has either fully or partially completed the
     // eviction process, which may have resulted in target eviction (e.g. pod termination).
     // It should be set to the present time (after taking time skew of up to 10 seconds into account).
     CompletionTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,4,opt,name=startTime"`

-    // Message provides human-readable details about the state of the interceptor and the eviction
+    // Message provides human-readable details about the state of the responder and the eviction
 	// process.
     // This may be an empty string.
     // +required